Why Is My Dog Losing Hair? Common Causes and Skin Care Routines

 - Allergies:

 Poor diet can cause hair loss in dogs.
-When dogs do not receive an adequate and balanced diet, their bodies may lack essential nutrients necessary for healthy hair growth.
+When dogs do not receive an adequate and balanced diet, their bodies may lack the essential nutrients necessary for healthy hair growth.
 Dog hair loss due to nutritional deficiencies can manifest as thinning hair, brittle or dull coat, or patches of hair loss. - Post-clipping alopecia:

-Older or large breeds of dogs can be susceptible to developing pressure sores in areas where bony parts, such as the elbow, come into contact with hard surfaces.
+Older or giant breeds of dogs can be susceptible to developing pressure sores in areas where bony parts, such as the elbow, come into contact with hard surfaces.
 Over time, this constant pressure and friction can lead to thickened skin, hair loss, and the formation of calluses. - Genetics:

 Certain dog breeds, such as Chinese Crested, Greyhounds, Whippets, Chihuahuas, Dachshunds, Italian Greyhounds, and Staffordshire Terriers, may be genetically predisposed to hair loss.
 These breeds can experience bald spots and thinning hair in specific areas, including the outer ears, chest, belly, thighs, or lower neck. - Infections, trauma or foreign bodies: